Kamahl19/react-starter/DOCS.md

 It's best to start with this video [Vite in 100 Seconds](https://www.youtube.com/watch?v=KCrXgy8qtjM).
 You can continue with [Why Vite](https://vitejs.dev/guide/why.html) and its [Features](https://vitejs.dev/guide/features.html).
 There is also a [good article from Shopify Engineering](https://shopify.engineering/developer-experience-with-hydrogen-and-vite) about why they chose Vite for building Shopify frontends.

-Vite configuration [vite.config.ts](./vite.config.ts) in this project also uses plugins for [React](https://github.com/vitejs/vite/tree/main/packages/plugin-react), [SVG components](https://github.com/pd4d10/vite-plugin-svgr), checking [TS types](https://vite-plugin-checker.netlify.app/checkers/typescript.html) and [ESLint](https://vite-plugin-checker.netlify.app/checkers/eslint.html), resolving [TS path mappings](https://github.com/aleclarson/vite-tsconfig-paths), [auto-prefixing](https://github.com/postcss/autoprefixer) CSS, and processing [Less](https://lesscss.org/features/).
+Vite configuration [vite.config.ts](./vite.config.ts) in this project also uses plugins for [React](https://github.com/vitejs/vite/tree/main/packages/plugin-react), [SVG components](https://github.com/pd4d10/vite-plugin-svgr), checking [TS types](https://vite-plugin-checker.netlify.app/checkers/typescript.html) and [ESLint](https://vite-plugin-checker.netlify.app/checkers/eslint.html), resolving [TS path mappings](https://github.com/aleclarson/vite-tsconfig-paths), and [Emotion](https://emotion.sh/) CSS in JS.

 This project is also entirely written in [TypeScript](https://www.typescriptlang.org/), a strongly typed programming language that builds on JavaScript.
 There is a good Get Started both for [JavaScript programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) and [Java Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-oop.html).
 The TS compiler options are defined in [tsconfig.json](./tsconfig.json).